 Besides visiting the sprawling tea plantations and admiring the red-roofed bungalows, there are plenty of things to do in Ooty that will fill you with memories of a lifetime.

-Traveling from Bangalore to Ooty by car is one of the most wholesome ways covering this distance.
+Covering Bangalore to Ooty trip distance of 280 km by car is one of the most wholesome ways.
 The 280 km journey is dotted with magnificent sights of the awe-inspiring Nilgiri hills, tea gardens, and serene waterfalls.
+With our completely customizable Bangalore to Ooty trip packages, you can stop at any of these places and do a quick sightseeing.
+Let us help you discover the best routes to travel from Bangalore to Ooty by car.

 Therefore, experience the joy of being on the road by booking a cab with Savaari, and let our expert chauffeurs take you around like tour guides aka travel experts so you take home only the best experience.